microsounds/kagami/readme.md

 When a macro is found, the brackets are removed, the resulting identifier is interpreted as a shell variable and it's contents replace the placeholder text in-place.
 If the variable is not set, the placeholder is simply removed.

-# Motivation
+# Background
-This script replaced a previous site generator written in GNU make and GNU m4 macro processor. m4 has no concept of escape characters and will happily eat any word that matches a built-in macro, like `divert` and `shift`.
+This script replaced a previous generic site generator written in GNU make and GNU m4 macro processor that quickly ballooned in complexity. m4 allows you to run inline shell commands similar to PHP but has no concept of escape characters and will happily eat any word that matches a built-in macro, like `divert` and `shift`.

 # Installation
 Run `make install` to install to `/usr/local` by default.